Yashini13/PrepWise-AI/README.md

 - **Real-Time Feedback**: Answer interview questions and receive immediate feedback with the help of Gemini AI.
 - **Interactive UI**: A responsive, user-friendly interface built with React.
 - **Data Persistence**: User data and interview history managed through Drizzle ORM.
+## Additional Features
+- **AI Mock Tests**: Take dynamic mock tests powered by AI that adapt based on your performance and areas of improvement.
+- **Skill Assessment with BERT Model**: Utilize a BERT-based natural language understanding model to analyze your responses and assess your current skill levels with precision.
+- **Personalized Preparation Roadmap using Gemini AI**: Get a customized study plan tailored to your strengths, weaknesses, and goals, dynamically generated to maximize your learning efficiency.

 ## Technologies Used
 - **[Next.js](https://nextjs.org/)**: Framework for server-rendered React applications.